vakila/automerge.github.io/docs/concepts.md

 ### Sync Protocol

-Repositories communicate with each other using an efficient sync protocol which is implmented in `automerge`.
+Repositories communicate with each other using an efficient sync protocol which is implemented in `automerge`.
 This protocol is transport agnostic and works on a per-document basis, a lot of the work `automerge-repo` does is handling running this sync protocol for multiple documents over different kinds of network.

 ### Storage Format